louiseglynn/COMP41550-Glynn-Louise-13201833/Project/README.md

 + A chat app between client and server suitable for a charity like childline/samaritans
 + I made a design decision not to set the username for the app in the settings and decided to request authentication on each launch because of the private nature of my app.
 I wanted the user to login with their username and password to ensure the confidentiality of the data even if the phone was stolen or used by anyone else.

+If you want to add a message from counsellor http://louiseglynn.com/chat/addMessage.html

 The chat app was based on https://www.ibm.com/developerworks/library/x-ioschat/ However it was developed on Xcode 3 so I had to make some changes